Why should you keep an eye on Comstock Mining Inc. (LODE)?

 Comstock Mining Inc. (LODE): Who are the competitors?

-The company’s main competitors (and peers) include Royal Gold Inc. (RGLD) that is 19.75% higher over the past 12 months.
+The company’s main competitors (and peers) include Royal Gold Inc. (RGLD) that is 16.57% higher over the past 12 months.
 Vista Gold Corp.
-(VGZ) is 129.17% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 17.6% from the last report on Feb 11, 2021 to stand at a total of 1.03 million short shares sold with a short interest ratio of 0.09.
+(VGZ) is 127.01% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -21.36% from the last report on Mar 14, 2021 to stand at a total of 1.25 million short shares sold with a short interest ratio of 0.09.